Arronk/My-Coding-Journey/log.md

 Got stuck for waaaaay too long on the record collection exercise on FCC to finally realise my error was due to not using a double = sign to test for equality.
 Got there in the end so alls well that ends well I guess.

+## Day 80: 27.06.2018

+### Progress: Unrpoductive night ended up with some FCC exercises completed

+Ended up having lots of non-coding distractions and delays tonight and watched the final episode of Mr. Robot for season 2.
+Managed to get my hour in though and progressed through a few challenges in the ES6 portion of the the FCC curriculum.